 The photos shown here have been compressed for optimal page load times.
 If you’d like to view the full-resolution images, I’ve made them available here.

 The ROG Phone 3 can also shoot 8K video.
 Video from this sensor is also quite good, with great dynamic range.
 The phone was also surprisingly stable while recording 8K, considering there is no software stabilization here.
 I’m impressed.

-The camera app on the Asus ROG Phone 3 is fairly simple, with the main settings accessible via carousel at the bottom.
+The camera app on the ASUS ROG Phone 3 is fairly simple, with the main settings accessible via carousel at the bottom.
 Head into the settings, though, and you’ll find a ton of options that are seemingly randomly placed.
-While I appreciate Asus giving users access to all these features, it would be nice if they were arranged more intuitively.
+While I appreciate ASUS giving users access to all these features, it would be nice if the layout was more intuitive.

 See also: Best gaming headsets

 Software: Simple mode vs Gamer mode